-Families with kids have plenty to consider when moving to Santiago, and taking the time to explore schooling options is also on the list.
+Families with kids have plenty to consider when moving to Santiago, and taking the time to explore schooling options is high on the list.
 Although the idea of exposing their children to Spanish teaching in the public sector may seem appealing at first, most parents ultimately opt for the assurance of quality education that comes with one of the city's many international schools.

 Public schools in Santiago

 Chilean schooling covers preschool up to age five, primary school from age six to 14 and secondary school from age 15 to 18.
 When starting high school, students must decide whether they want to take an academic pathway, preparing for university and further education, or if they would rather attend a technical school based around practical courses aimed at preparing the student for the working world.

 Most local children attend public schools in Santiago, and there are also several private schooling options, some of which receive a state subsidy.

 Private schools in Santiago

 Private schools in Santiago generally have a religious foundation.
 In some cases, families applying to the school will need to practise the relevant faith for their children to be considered for admission.

 Like public schools, private schools follow the local government curriculum, although they have more freedom to make adjustments and additions to the curriculum.
 Unlike public schools, they are more likely to teach in a combination of Spanish and other languages up until secondary school where the preparation for school-leaving exams is done in Spanish.
 That said, the quality of non-Spanish teaching can vary greatly.

 Costs in Chilean private schools can quickly add up.
 In addition to soaring school fees, parents may also have to budget for other expenses such as enrolment fees, books, transport, uniforms, field trips and more.